+SWG 644

-First Semester, SWG 643 (1 of 2) MSW Policy, Administration, and Community Practice (PAC) Learning Contract and Evaluation
+MSW Policy, Administration, and Community Practice Learning Contract and Evaluation requirements.

-This is the first of two Learning Contract and Evaluation forms that are required to complete the MSW Policy, Administration, and Community Practice internship requirements.
+This is the first of two Learning Contract and Evaluation forms that are required to complete the MSW Policy, Administration, and Community Practice internship

 The second form will be uploaded after the start of the second semester.